Aaron-Paul/Image-Segmentation/README.md

 2.Medical Image Enhancement :This folder contains a python program as well as a jupiter notebook file that will enchance a image by segmentation and also increasing the contrast with the help of the algorithm implemented in the above folder<br>
 3.Output:this file contains the images used for testing the above programs and the results obtained by these programs

+## Group Members and Their contribution:
+- Aaron:Generic Object Segmentation and Medical Image Segmentation
+- Pushpak:Lane Segmentation Program
+- Pradhi and Aditya:Road Segmentation using Sattelite Images

 ## Steps to run the included code:
 - Generic Object Segmentation:
   - Command line Arguments:python imageSegmentation.py K inputImageFilename outputImageFilename  (where K is greater than 2.)